idawettergren/GenomeAnalysis/README.md

 In the student manual the estimated time for this job was one hour when using two cores, so I submitted it for max two hours using two cores.
 It took 31min for the job to complete.

-## Improvement of assembly using Pilon
+## Improve PacBio assembly with Illumina reads
 To improve the PacBio assembly with the aligned Illumina reads I will use Pilon.
 Pilon takes a .fasta file together with a sorted .bam file of aligned reads, compares them and improve sequences where the assembly and Illumina reads differ.
 The output will be a .fasta file containing the improved genome sequence.
 The script to run this job is [pilon_improvement.sh](code/pilon_improvement.sh).

 Since Pilon needs the .bam file to be sorted and the .bam file converted from the .sam file that the BWA alignment returned isn't, the script first sorts the .bam file with 'samtools sort'.
 This chould have been done in a pipe when running the BWA alignment, perhaps like this: